kazurayam/BrowserMobProxyInKatalonStudio/README.md

 -rw-r--r--   1 kazuakiurayama  staff   15239  2 11 11:21 katalon_generated_slf4j-simple-2.0.6.jar
 ```

-Now you want to run the `Test Cases/process_har_with_jsonpath`, or run the `Test Suties/TS1` which indirectly execute the whole test cases.
+Now you are ready to run the `Test Suites/TS1` which indirectly execute the whole set of test cases.

 ## Conclusion